Woolavington, a village under siege.

 Tipping Point

 There is a tipping point coming where multiple elements of our society will find themselves living in the wrong place, the wrong house and without accessible affordable transport.
 Too far from a bus route.
-Too old to drive and personal cars too expensive with the limited disposable income we will be left with few uncomfortable options;
+Too old to drive and personal cars too expensive with the limited disposable income we will be left with a few uncomfortable options;

 Own the sort of EV’s that dominates China, a car little bigger than a large mobility scooter.